-Voting Items 1.
-To elect Class III directors, each to serve for a three-year term that expires at the 2024 Annual Meeting of Stockholders, or until his successor is elected and qualified or until his earlier resignation or removal.
-Nominees: Ser 🕑 For 01) John Glasspool 02) Paul Kelly 2.
-To ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2020.
+Vot ing Items Board Recommends 1.
+To elect a Class I director, to serve for a three-year term that expires at the Annual Meeting of Stockholders in 2025, or until his successor is elected and qualified or until his earlier resignation or removal.
+Nominee: 01) Eric Schmidt Sor For 2.
+To ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
 Ser For 3.
-To approve the Relmada Therapeutics, Inc. 2021 Equity Incentive Plan.
+To approve an amendment to the Relmada Therapeutics, Inc. 2021 Equity Incentive Plan to increase the shares of our common stock available for issuance thereunder by 3.9 million shares.
 Ser For 4.
-To provide an advisory vote to approve executive compensation.
-Ser Ser 5.
-To provide an advisory vote on the frequency of the advisory vote on executive compensation.
-3 Years NO TE: To consider and act upon any other business as may properly come before the Annual Meeting or any adjournments thereof.
+To approve an amendment to our Articles of Incorporation, as amended, to increase the number of authorized shares of common stock from 50,000,000 to 150,000,000.
+Ser For NC TE: To consider and act upon any other business as may properly come before the Annual Meeting or any adjournments thereof.